Searchers race to recover bodies in Libya as death toll from flooding hits 5,100 - The Boston Globe

-DERNA, Libya (AP) — Search teams combed streets, wrecked buildings and even the sea Wednesday to look for bodies in a coastal Libyan city where the collapse of two dams unleashed a massive flash flood that killed at least 5,100 people.
+DERNA, Libya — Search teams combed streets, wrecked buildings, and even the sea Wednesday to look for bodies in a coastal Libyan city where the collapse of two dams unleashed a massive flash flood that killed at least 5,100 people.

 “Bodies are everywhere, inside houses, in the streets, at sea.
 Wherever you go, you find dead men, women, and children,” Emad al-Falah, an aid worker from Benghazi, said over the phone from Derna.
 “Entire families were lost.”